Kong/docs.konghq.com/app/enterprise/2.1.x/developer-portal/administration/application-registration/okta-config.md

    2. In the `Config.Consumer Claim` field, enter `<application_id>`.

-   **Tip:** Because Okta's discovery document does not include all supported auth types by default, it is recommended to disable the `config.verify_parameters` option.
+   **Tip:** Because Okta's discovery document does not include all supported auth types by default, ensure the `config.verify_parameters` option is disabled.

    ![Clear Config Verify Parameters for OIDC with Okta](/assets/images/docs/dev-portal/oidc-clear-verify-params-app-reg.png)